Alfredo Cantu Gonzalez: Medal of Honor citation

-He is buried at Hillcrest Memorial Park in his hometown of Edinburg, Texas.

 Honors

 The United States Navy guided missile destroyer USS Gonzalez (DDG-66), commissioned in 1996, is named in his honor.
-His mother, Dolia, has an uncommonly close relationship with the ship and its crew.
-She attends many of the ship's major ceremonies, including departures and arrivals from deployments and changes of command.
-The crewmen exchange letters with Dolia Gonzalez, known as the ship's "mother," and call her during deployments.
+His mother, Dolia, had an uncommonly close relationship with the ship and its crew.
+She attended many of the ship's major ceremonies, including departures and arrivals from deployments and changes of command for as long as she was able.
+The crewmen exchanged letters with Dolia Gonzalez, known as the ship's "mother," and call her during deployments.
+Dolia died at age 94 on August 12, 2024.

 The Alfredo Gonzalez Texas State Veterans Home in McAllen, Texas is named in his honor.

 Two biographies by former Edinburg resident John W. Flores; "When The River Dreams: The Life of Marine Sgt.
 Freddy Gonzalez," printed in fall 2006, and "Marine Sgt.
 Freddy Gonzalez: Vietnam War Hero," scheduled for release by McFarland Publishing Company, in fall 2013.

 The Museum of South Texas History holds a permanent display containing Gonzalez's uniform and medals.
 At The Basic School in Stafford County, Virginia, where Marine Corps officers are trained, there is an Alfredo Gonzalez Hall.
 In Edinburg, both an elementary school and a major east–west thoroughfare (Freddy Gonzalez Drive) are named in his honor.